matt-gardner/pra/README.md

 # Changelog

-Version 3.1 (current snapshot):
+Version 3.2 (current snapshot):

-- Two major new features planned: SGD training for (hopefully) drastically reduced memory requirements, and a more flexible Graph object.
-The eventual idea with the Graph object is to make it much more versatile, allowing for graph servers that live in other processes, or on other machines, and for graphs where you use a remote graph but add something local to it.
+- Nothing major that I'm actively working on right now...
+This version might include a working SGD implementation, or actual remote Graph code.
+We'll see.

+Version 3.1 (released on 11/9/2015):

+- Started work on getting SGD training for PRA/SFE.
+There is a lot there in the code to make this work, and some aspects already do.
+In fact, you can run with an SGD model right now, if you want, it just doesn't work that well.
+I haven't figured out parameters / learning rates / momentum / whatever to make the SGD training actually perform as well as MALLET's batch training.
+Hopefully, though, figuring this out will allow for much improved memory requirements in the code.

+- Some improvements on the Graph object API, with the end goal of allowing the graph to live on a remote server, among other graph variations.

 - Removed the utility code into its own repository, which is now a dependency.
 This was so I could use those utilities in other projects I'm working on.